Calioses/DomFrog-dom-backup-wizard/README.md

 - game_name
   - GameName.map
   - GameName.tga
+  - ftherlnd
   - Turn1_save0
     - nation.trn
     - nation.2h
   - Turn1_save1
     - nation.trn
     - nation.2h
   - Turn2_save0
     - nation.trn
     - nation.2h

 The core files sit in your **AppData** directory and do not need to be modified.
 To uninstall, simply delete the `DomFrog` folder inside AppData.